PushkarJ/website/content/en/releases/download.md

 [`k8s.gcr.io/kube-apiserver-arm64:{{< param "fullversion" >}}`][0-arm64].
 All
 those derivations are signed in the same way as the multi-architecture manifest lists.

+Full list of images that are signed can be found [here](/examples/admin/signed-images/auto-generated-list-of-all-signed-images.txt)

 To verify signed container images within a Kubernetes cluster, please refer to [the corresponding cluster administration documentation](/docs/tasks/administer-cluster/verify-signed-images).